alkoclick/alkoclick.github.io/words/Writing Pull Request descriptions.md

 #### Pull requests are containers
 A pull request is not a code chage.
 A pull request is a transparent container around the change.

-Have you ever been to one of those fancy restaurants?
-They will introduce a plate as they are serving it (just like your grandma may often do too).
-This serves to improve the quality of the experience.
-The server leads you to pay attention to the individual flavours, or shares a compelling story about the food being served.
-They explain key details and why they were chosen.
-PRs work the same way as a container for code changes.

 You might say, okay great, but we can do without the container right?
 Yes and no. You can drink water with no container, but a glass or bottle makes that experience a lot more convenient.

-To stick with food metaphors, you've probably noticed that most beers come with dedicated glasses to drink them in.
+To use a food analogy, you've probably noticed that most beers come with dedicated glasses to drink them in.
 The glass by itself is only a container.
 Nevertheless, the experience of pouring and drinking the beer changes drastically between glasses, which affects the actual flavour!
-The brewer can design one that best showcases the features of the beer they wanna exhibit.
+The brewer can design a glass that best showcases the features of the beer they wanna exhibit.

-You can have an acceptable pull request even if it's not great, just like you can eat lunch every day that's not winning any awards, but still keeps you fed.

 #### Pull requests are sociotechnical containers
 A pull request is a [Sociotechnical systems](Sociotechnical%20systems.md) container around the idea of a change.
 Organisations typically call this the "change management process".
 This is a fairly deep topic, and organisations have poured millions into researching, documenting and enforcing such processes.
 I consider our field somewhat lucky to have such a widely established convention.